 Congregational Placements: Interviews for congregational placements are normally held on a Thursday night in late April.
 Congregations which are approved Field Education sites send an interview team to the Seminary for interviews with as many as four students.
-In like manner, students may select four sites with which they wish to interview.
+Students may select four sites with which they wish to interview.
 Upon completion of these interviews, the Field Education Office makes assignments for placement.
-The office seeks to match the abilities of students and the needs of a given field, to honor the preferences of both fields and students, to provide a satisfactory placement for the maximum number of students and fields, and to give a degree of preference to those students who have not completed Field Education requirements.
+The office seeks to match the abilities of students and the needs at a given site, to honor the preferences of both sites and students, to provide a satisfactory placement for the maximum number of students and sites, and to give a degree of preference to those students who have not completed Field Education requirements.